dotnet/AspNetCore.Docs/aspnetcore/migration/mvc.md

 * When targeting .NET Core, the [Microsoft.AspNetCore.App metapackage](xref:fundamentals/metapackage-app) is referenced by default.
 This package contains packages commonly used by MVC apps.
 If targeting .NET Framework, package references must be listed individually in the project file.

 `Microsoft.AspNetCore.Mvc` is the ASP.NET Core MVC framework. `Microsoft.AspNetCore.StaticFiles` is the static file handler.
-ASP.NET Core apps explicitly opt in for middleware such as for serving static files (see [Static files](xref:fundamentals/static-files)).
+ASP.NET Core apps explicitly opt in for middleware, such as for serving static files.
+For more information, see [Static files](xref:fundamentals/static-files).

 * Open the *Startup.cs* file and change the code to match the following: